 - Feminist Connections: Rhetoric, Media and Delivery from the Suffragists to #SolidarityIsForWhiteWomen: An edited collection completed with collaborators Dr. Katherine Fredlund and Dr. Jessica Ouellette, this collection seeks to bring together the subfields of historical women’s rhetoric and feminist digital rhetoric in order to analyze, theorize, and bridge feminist activist rhetoric from the nineteenth century to the present.
-Rather than focus on a single time period, the fourteen essays throughout this collection consider how feminist activists from different eras have utilized similar rhetorical methods across time, space, and media in order to present messages to each other and to the public.
-The collection is under advance contract, and the complete manuscript of this collection was submitted on February 1, 2018.
+Rather than focus on a single time period, the thirteen essays in this collection consider how feminist activists from different eras have utilized similar rhetorical methods across time, space, and media in order to present messages to each other and to the public.
+The collection is under contract and is currently undergoing revisions.
+The complete manuscript of this collection was submitted on February 1, 2018.

 To view slightly older work, you can also click on the “Dissertation” tab to read an abstract of my dissertation and to view related texts presented to BGSU’s Rhetoric and Writing program.

 Panelist.
 “Making the Familiar Matter: Mapping Technology Ecologies as a Method for Making Everyday Structures and Relationships Visible.”Thomas R. Watson Conference on Rhetoric and Composition.
 University of Louisville.
 Louisville, KY.
 October 2018.

 Panelist.
 “Administration without Tenure: A Roundtable Discussion on Institutional Positioning and Strategy.”
 Conference on College Composition and Communication (CCCC).
 Kansas City, MO.
 March 2018.

 Panelist.
 “Feminist Connections: Rhetorical Strategies from the Suffragists to the Cyberfeminists.”
 Feminisms and Rhetorics Conference.
 Dayton, OH.
 October 2017.